 This is the complete Chinese culture information about Chinese Lunar New Year from Chinese New Year Eve to the last date of Chinese New Year Festival - Chinese Lantern Festival.
-2013 Chinese New Year Day is on February 10, 2013.
-The Year of Snake begins on February 4, 2013.
+2016 Chinese New Year Day is on February 8, 2016.
+The Year of Sheep begins on February 4, 2016.

 Chinese New Year Eve - 30th (or 29th) Lunar day of 12th Lunar Month

 Chinese New Year Eve usually is on 30th lunar day of 12th lunar month.
 However, a lunar month might have only 29 days.
 In this case, the Chinese New Year Eve becomes on 29th day of 12th lunar month.
 The next day will be a new moon day, which is the Chinese New Year Day.